Canine Physiotherapy

 Canine Physiotherapy Services

-Initial Consultation & Treatment
+Consultation & Treatment

-Includes full clinical assessment, treatment, and home exercise plan
+Includes full clinical assessment and treatment incorporating:

 Who We Work With

-We work with dogs of all ages, sizes, and lifestyles—from young dogs recovering from surgery to older pets needing help with mobility.
+We work with dogs of all ages, sizes, and lifestyles - from young dogs recovering from surgery to older pets needing help with mobility.
 We liaise closely with your vet to ensure a safe, coordinated approach to care.

 Book an Appointment